AdobeDocs/commerce-admin.en/help/catalog/product-price-special.md

 1. When complete, click **[!UICONTROL Save]**.

-The special price available in the store appears in catalog listings as well as on the product page.
+The special price available in the store appears in catalog listings and on the product page.
 For a configurable product, the regular price also appears on the product page when the options are chosen.

 ### Set a special price and date range for selected products